 4. Elgato Thunderbolt 3

-Designed to rest alongside your MacBook Pro like the sleekest of sidekicks, the Elgato Thunderbolt 3 Dock isn’t the cheapest docking station out there, but it’s one of the best.
+Designed to rest alongside your MacBook Pro like the sleekest of sidekicks, the Elgato Thunderbolt 3 Dock isn’t the cheapest docking station out there but is one of the best.
 It also comes with a two-year warranty, which gives it an edge over the default one-year you get with most other docks.
 Finally, it delivers a solid 85W of power to charge your MacBook Pro.

 - Ports: three USB 3.0 ports with Qualcomm Quick Charge, two Thunderbolt 3 (USB-C) ports, 50cm Thunderbolt cable, DisplayPort capable of 5k resolution, 4k at 60hz (2x 4K display possible via USB-C), Gigabit Ethernet, audio in and out.

 - Build Quality: One of the best things about this dock is its tiny stature.
 At 3.2 x 7.9 x 1.1 inches, it has one of the smallest footprints for a dock.
 Its shape means that it can’t slot right under your MacBook like other options listed here, but it certainly doesn’t get in the way.
 The chassis is made of sturdy aluminum, giving it a nice elegant look that complements that of your MacBook.